Pressio/pressio4py/README.md

 # Overview

-Pressio is an open-source computational framework aimed at advancing the field of reduced-order models (pROMs) for dynamical systems in science and engineering.
+Pressio is an open-source computational framework aimed at advancing the field of reduced-order models (ROMs) for dynamical systems in science and engineering.

 Model reduction is a broad and very active field.
 Many methods exist, but there is no such thing as "one method to rule them all".